European Grand Prix for Choral Singing: Organizing committee and member cities

 Each individual contest is usually referred to by the name of its host city instead of the competition's official title.
-The grand prize winners of each contest are automatically eligible to compete at the GPE.
+The grand prize winners of each contest are automatically eligible to compete at the EGP.

-The hosting of each annual GPE competition is rotated among the six member cities.
+The hosting of each annual EGP competition is rotated among the six member cities.

 History

 The European Grand Prix for Choral Singing was created in 1988 through the initiative of the competitions of AREZZO (Italy), DEBRECEN (Hungary), GORIZIA (Italy) and TOURS (France) Two others have also been associated: VARNA (Bulgaria) in 1989, and TOLOSA (Basque Country/Spain) in 1990.
 In 2008 Gorizia stepped out of the Association and MARIBOR (Slovenia) joined it.
+In 2024, JURMALA (Latvia) became a new member and TOURS (France) ceased its activity.

 Regulations

 Eligibility

 As mentioned earlier, the contest is open only to the grand prize winners of the six-member European choral competitions in the previous year.
-In other words, if a choir wins the grand prize in any of the six cities' choral contests, it is eligible for then next year's GPE.
-Consequently, this also means that, unlike other choral competitions, the GPE does not solicit participants to the contest; no choir may directly apply or audition in order to join the GPE.
+In other words, if a choir wins the grand prize in any of the six cities' choral contests, it is eligible for then next year's EGP.
+Consequently, this also means that, unlike other choral competitions, the EGP does not solicit participants to the contest; no choir may directly apply or audition in order to join the EGP.
 If an eligible choir backs out, a substitute choir may take its place; as a penalty, any choir that backs out will not be eligible to compete in any of the six qualifying contests for the next year.

 No choir may win the grand prize in more than one qualifying competition in a single year.
 For example, if a choir is named the grand prize winner in Arezzo, it is automatically disqualified to compete in the contests in the five remaining cities for the rest of the year.

-There are no specific regulations prohibiting a former finalist (or even a former laureate) from competing in (or even winning again) the GPE more than once.
-The Philippine Madrigal Singers (laureate of the 1997 GPE) have won the 2006 Florilège Vocal de Tours, going on to win the Grand Prize in 2007 in Arezzo, Italy.
-In the same competition, the Madrigal Singers competed with the Vesna Children's Choir (laureate of the 2000 GPE), who won the grand prize of the 2006 Tolosa competition.
+There are no specific regulations prohibiting a former finalist (or even a former laureate) from competing in (or even winning again) the EGP more than once.
+The Philippine Madrigal Singers (laureate of the 1997 EGP) have won the 2006 Florilège Vocal de Tours, going on to win the Grand Prize in 2007 in Arezzo, Italy.
+In the same competition, the Madrigal Singers competed with the Vesna Children's Choir (laureate of the 2000 EGP), who won the grand prize of the 2006 Tolosa competition.